Huitziii/charlesbordet.com/_pages/projets-en.md

 Price predictions were made from a machine learning model and fed into the dashboard, so that the merchandisers could extract and use these optimal prices.

 Since the combination of AI and human expertise allow for even better results, the app was made in order to interact with the predictions, make simulations with new prices, and directly integrate these modifications in their internal systems.

+#### Text mining studies in Political Sciences (2018)

+I am working closely with [Daniel Finke](http://pure.au.dk/portal/en/persons/id%2835814d4e-3b95-4fcf-9672-9ea94c9dadb7%29.html), from the Department of Political Science of the Aarhus University, in Denmark, and helped at multiple occasions to:

+* extract text data from the internet (such as resolution drafts from the UN, proposals to the European Commission, etc.)
+* analyze the data with text-mining algorithms (clustering, topic modelling, similarity scores, etc.)

 #### Statistical model for the expected lifetime value (2016 - 2017)